How do you measure happiness?

 Specification

-We took the learnings from our previous experiments and came up with a couple of conditions the solution needs to meet:
+We learned from our previous experiments and came up with a couple of conditions the solution needs to meet:

 • It shouldn’t feel like ‘another task’ you have to do